DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > When Ezmerelda’s wound was fully healed, Anna and a party of three Krezkians escorted her to nearby Vallaki, where Ezmerelda commissioned her prosthetic leg from the toymaker Gadof Blinsky.
 Ezmerelda thanked the Krezkovs deeply for their kindness, and swore to aid and protect them should they ever require it.
 >
 > When Ezmerelda returned to Barovia in search of Dr. Van Richten, she sought shelter with the Krezkov family once again—and learned of Ilya’s fate and Anna’s bargain.
 Incensed with righteous fury, Ezmerelda vowed to bring Ilya home, as well as find a means of dissuading the Abbot from collecting his payment.
-Since then, she has spent most of her days and nights prowling the local Svalich Wood for signs of Ilya and—if the players completed [[Arc J - The Walls of Krezk]]—the den of the werewolves that took him, using her wagon as a mobile base near the shores of Lake Baratok.
+Since then, she has spent most of her days and nights prowling the local Svalich Wood for signs of Ilya and—if the players completed [[Arc I - The Walls of Krezk]]—the den of the werewolves that took him, using her wagon as a mobile base near the shores of Lake Baratok.
 >
 > Ezmerelda, a minor clairvoyant, has also sensed that the spirits within the Abbey are disturbed and restless.
 Though she hasn’t had a chance to do so yet, she plans to conduct a seance upon her return from the Svalich Wood in the hopes of contacting a spirit with more information about the Abbot and his plans.
-# L2.
+# K2.
 The Abbey of Saint Markovia
 The road to the Abbey of Saint Markovia is as described in <span class="citation">S5.
 Winding Road (p.
 147)</span>.
-## L2a.
+## K2a.
 Entering the Abbey
 The gate to the Abbey and its occupants are as described in <span class="citation">S6.
 The North Gate (p.
 147)</span>.
 Before escorting the players into the Abbey, Otto and Zygfrek demand to know why they’ve come.

 If told that the players are seeking a Vistana who’s staying at the Abbey, Zygfrek responds as follows:

-* **If Ezmerelda has not yet returned**, Zygfrek informs the players that the Vistana called Ezmerelda d’Avenir is away on business, and is expected to return on the third day after the next full moon.
+* **If Ezmerelda has not yet returned**, Zygfrek informs the players that the Vistana called Ezmerelda d’Avenir is away on business, and is expected to return on the second day after the full moon.
 (Zygfrek doesn’t know where Ezmerelda is, and shrugs with a grunt when asked where she’s gone.)
 * **If Ezmerelda has returned**, Zygfrek offers to lead the players to the Abbot, who knows where Ezmerelda is staying.

 > [!info]+ **Where's Ezmerelda?**
 > In the days leading up to the players’ first full moon in Vallaki, Ezmerelda is searching the Svalich Wood near Krezk for signs of the missing Ilya Krezkov, as well as the den of the werewolf pack that haunts those woods.
-She doesn’t plan to return to the Abbey until the third day after the players' first full moon in Vallaki.
+She doesn’t plan to return to the Abbey until the second day after the players' first full moon in Vallaki.

 After passing through the north gate, the players pass <span class="citation">S7.
 Graveyard (p.
-148)</span> and approach **S10.
-Abbey Entrance**.
+148)</span> and approach <span class="citation">S10.
+Abbey Entrance (p.
+148)</span>.

 If Otto and Zygfrek are accompanying the players, Otto leaps toward the wooden doors and knocks three times, whinnying in greeting.
 A few moments later, Clovin Belview (who is as described in <span class="citation">S17.
 Loft and Belfry (p.
 152)</span>) answers the door and greets him skeptically, noting with irritation, “You’re not supposed to leave your posts."

 Otto apologizes for doing so, and Zygfrek introduces the players and their purpose (if shared).
-Clovin then inspects the players for a moment, then turns and invites them to follow him into **S12.
-Courtyard**, toward the main hall, where the Abbot awaits.
+Clovin then inspects the players for a moment, then turns and invites them to follow him into <span class="citation">S12.
+Courtyard (p.
+150)</span>, toward the main hall, where the Abbot awaits.
 (If they do, Otto and Zygfrek then return to their posts—and their naps.)

 > [!lore]+ **The Belviews' Perfection**
 > When the Belviews’ ancestors came to the Abbot over a century ago as described in <span class="citation">The Abbot (p.
 225)</span>, they did not suffer leprosy, but a congenital disease that struck in early adulthood, leaving its victims physically frail and prematurely aged in appearance.